SapienzaNLP/xl-wsd-code/README.md

 # XL-WSD
 Code for the paper [XL-WSD: An Extra-Large and Cross-Lingual Evaluation Frameworkfor Word Sense Disambiguation]().
 Please visit https://sapienzanlp.github.io/xl-wsd/ for more info and to download the data.
+[Pretrained models](#Pretrained-models) are available at the bottom of this page.

 # Install
 First setup the python environment.
 Be sure that [anaconda](https://docs.anaconda.com/anaconda/install/) is already installed.